 Seidy has a daughter, Catharine.
 She enjoys dancing, spending time with family and visiting Costa Rica.

 We have three other dedicated maintenance staff that work on our team.
-Benny, Marcelo, and Rosie can be seen around the building, keeping our facilities in pristine condition and events running smoothly.
+Benny, Randall and Rosie can be seen around the building, keeping our facilities in pristine condition and events running smoothly.